-Editor’s Note: Janette Baynard is founder and CEO of The Poultry Exchange, an online marketplace for the chicken meat market, which recently raised a seed round of funding.
-Here Baynard asks why the animal protein sector has not attracted the attention of more entrepreneurs and startups.
+Editor’s Note: Janette Barnard is founder and CEO of The Poultry Exchange, an online marketplace for the chicken meat market, which recently raised a seed round of funding.
+Here Barnard asks why the animal protein sector has not attracted the attention of more entrepreneurs and startups.

 Of the $4.6 billion in venture capital that flowed to agriculture technology startups in 2015, only a fraction flowed to startups bringing innovation to the $200+billion animal protein space.